 Because people spent time on their front porches, there were more eyes watching the neighborhood.
 More eyes, less crime?
 Front porches also encouraged communal parenting.
 Our grandparents hollered at misbehaving neighborhood kids: “Don’t make me call your ma!”
 Today we’d holler at misbehaving neighborhood kids: “Don’t make me call my attorney!”

-Yes, about the middle of last century America filed a change-of-address form and moved—from the front to the back, from the public to the private, from the communal to the cloistered.
-Our grandparents were front porch people; their grandchildren have become back yard people: back yard-barbecue grill-lawn chair by the pool-privacy fence enclosed patio people.
+Yes, about the middle of the twentieth century Americans filed a change-of-address form and moved—from the front to the back, from the public to the private, from the communal to the cloistered.
+Our grandparents were front porch people.
+If their front yard was fenced at all, it was a fence they could see and be seen over; their grandchildren have become back yard people: back yard-barbecue grill-lawn chair by the pool patio people hidden from neighbors by a wooden privacy fence.
 If we aren’t indoors in the air-conditioning, we’re in the back yard on the patio.

 The patio is our porch.